 Happily, yes!The Box of Whispers, The Door to Unger, and The Crack in Kazah have won the Mom’s Choice Award®.
 The Box of Whispers was also recommended in 2007 by the Canadian Toy Testing Council.
 The Door to Unger was an award-winning finalist for the National Best Book Awards.
 The Shard from Greeve was picked as one of 2010's best books for kids and teens by the Canadian Children's Book Centre (CCBC).
 The Crack in Kazah won the Reader View's Reviewer's Choice Award, the Mom's Choice Award, and was picked as one of 2012's best books for kids and teens by the CCBC.

 9. Which do you like better, writing or illustrating?

 Honestly, it depends on the day and what mood I’m in.
 I really love to do both, but sometimes I feel frustrated with one or the other and need to take a break.

 10. What are you working on right now?

 I am now working diligently on the fifth installment in the Kendra Kandlestar series, which will be called Kendra Kandlestar and the Search for Arazeen.
-I don't have an official release date yet, but you can get the latest updates by visiting my blog.
+It will be released in 2014.
+You can get the latest updates by visiting my blog.